Lixkote/RectifyPad/README.md

 ## Contributing
 Want to contribute?
 The team encourages community feedback and contributions.
 Please find me under the name "u/Lixkote" on reddit and dm me about that.

+# Projects used
+ - [TowPad](https://github.com/itsWindows11/TowPad) for most of the mechanics.

 ## TO-DO
   - Improve functionality.